 Conclusion

-By now, you have an idea of when figs are mature enough to produce fruit, and what time of the year to expect fruit.
 You also know a bit more about how to take care of them and avoid problems that can affect your harvest.

-If you have other types of fruit trees, you might want to check out my article on when a pear tree bears fruit, my article on when a cherry tree bears fruit, and my article on when a peach tree bears fruit.
+If you have (or want) other types of fruit trees, you might want to check out my article on when a pear tree bears fruit, my article on when a cherry tree bears fruit, and my article on when a peach tree bears fruit.

 If you want to read some of my most popular posts, check out the “Best of GreenUpSide” page here.
 Enjoy!